-After more than 25 years as an industry leader and billions of gallons produced, REG knows biodiesel.
-ASTM International has established standards to ensure fuel quality — in biodiesel’s case ASTM D6751 — but REG goes above and beyond that by participating in the BQ-9000® program as a fuel producer and marketer.
+After more than 25 years as an industry leader and billions of gallons produced, Chevron Renewable Energy Group knows biodiesel.
+ASTM International has established standards to ensure fuel quality — in biodiesel’s case ASTM D6751 — but Chevron Renewable Energy Group goes above and beyond that by participating in the BQ-9000® program as a fuel producer and marketer.
 BQ-9000 combines ASTM specs with additional quality assurance steps on biodiesel production, distribution and storage.
 Our fuel meets or exceeds ASTM requirements so our customers can get the most benefits possible from using biodiesel.

 Biodiesel also exceeds some key petroleum diesel specs:

 Cetane — The ASTM specification for biodiesel requires a minimum Cetane number of 47, compared with the ASTM diesel spec of 40.
 Higher Cetane equals a shorter ignition time and better performance.
-REG biodiesel is typically above 50.
+Chevron Renewable Energy Group biodiesel is typically above 50.

 Proprietary pretreatment process